How Biomet Prepares for an FDA Audit

 Joe Hage: We’ll talk more about the FDA’s checklist for sponsor inspections and how to know the questions you’ll be asked ahead of time.

-To prepare for an audit, you can download and review the Compliance Program Guidance Manual.
+To prepare for an audit, look for FDA’s Compliance Program Guidance Manual.
 It helps you know what to expect in the audit.

 Joe Hage: I enjoyed this interview.
 Keli, any quick advice you’d like to give a company regulatory person reading this?